dgroomes/java-algorithms-playground/README.md

   complexity of the codebase and ultimately is a risk for losing the reader.
 They may try to run the project and give up because of environmental issues or worse software rot (old versions of libraries and tools that don't work after some years).
 That would be a shame.
-   * Replace JUnit tests with `public static void main` tests
+   * DONE Replace JUnit tests with `public static void main` tests
    * Remove Gradle.
 In place of it, there will be a build script that looks like this <https://github.com/dgroomes/jshell-playground/blob/d2a0674b78c17493b0e9c79bede05ee6d8c4fca6/basic/build.sh#L11>
 * [ ] Consistent test log output.
 Right now it's a mismash of "printing test cases" or printing nothing at all.
 I don't mean for this to be a "test framework" but instead just conventions for describe what is being tested, and the test